-On the flip side, you want to come across as professional.
-Nobody wants to look like a slob, and professionalism will help you to find work and get a good wage.
+Even though there is a high chance of getting messy, you should still dress in a professional manner.
+Nobody wants to hire a slob, and professionalism will help you to find work and get a good wage.

 Let’s go over some tips that will help you strike that perfect balance between professionalism and practicality.